karimshaik09/blinkit-sales-and-outlet-performance-analysis/README.md

-# 🛒 Blinkit Sales Analysis and Retail Performance Dashboard
+#  Blinkit Sales and Outlet Performance Analysis

 A data analysis project focused on understanding sales performance, customer ratings, and outlet characteristics of Blinkit using Python, Power BI and Excel.